ARMmbed/GettingStartedmbedOS/Docs/FirstProjectmbedOS.md

 $ ls
 blinky  module.json  source  test
 ```
 The module.json file contains all the settings for your application; everything you just entered can be found in that file, so if you want to add a repository URL later you can.
-The `/source` directory contains all the source files, the `/test` directory contains all tests you'll write to [test your module](https://github.com/ARMmbed/GettingStartedmbedOS/blob/master/Docs/docs.yottabuild.org/tutorial/testing.html), and the `/blinky` directory where header files for your application should be created.
+The `/source` directory contains all the source files, the `/test` directory contains all tests you'll write to [test your module](https://github.com/ARMmbed/GettingStartedmbedOS/blob/master/Docs/docs.yottabuild.org/tutorial/testing.html), and the `/blinky` directory is where header files for your application should be created.

 Tip: if you want to learn about other module types, [start here.](http://docs.yottabuild.org/)

 ## Step 3: select a target board